nic0-dev/machine-learning/README.md

 This repository contains all my notes and exercises for Machine Learning.
 It explores the concepts, tools, and techniques to build intelligent systems.

-I will be using Aurelien Geron's book on Machine Learning with Scikit-learn, Keras & TensorFlow published under Oreilly.
+Reference book: Géron, A. (2019).
+Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow (2nd ed.).
+O'Reilly Media.

 ## Table of Contents